 6.50.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.50 applies to Python.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.50 applies to Python.

 Python is often extended by importing modules coded in Python and other languages.
 For modules coded in Python, the risks include the interception of an exception that was intended for a module’s imported exception handling code and vice versa.